DavidLindsayV/AnaesthesiaOCR/Hardware_Use_Intstructions.md

 - On the camera, twist the lens clockwise or counterclockwise to adjust the focus.
 Twisting counterclockwise brings the focus closer, twisting clockwise pushes the focus further out.

+## To add files onto the raspberry pi

+You can use the internet to transfer files, but this is extremely slow.
+It is recommended to use a USB stick to transfer files.

+## Installing python versions/packages

+To install python packages, use Pip.
+Please note it is slow due to its reliance on the rpi's internet connection.

+To install a different python version, follow the instructions present in https://hub.tcno.co/pi/software/python-update/

 ### Problems with the hardware that will need to be avoided/worked around

 - The camera cable is exposed - be careful with it.